zihanjiang2025-a11y/-oit_local_myaccount_automation_new/README.md

 - Python 3.12
 - Google Chrome
-- Network/VPN access required for MyAccount
+- VPN access required for MyAccount if not on Brown's network
 - A Brown account with permission to view and edit the target MyAccount pages

 ## Setup